WastedPatriot/M.A.B.E.L/README.md

 Any unauthorized use is strictly prohibited and may result in civil and criminal penalties.

-For inquiries or permissions, contact: \[your email or GitHub]
+For inquiries or permissions, contact

 ---